RoquetteTenreiro/Yield.Mapping/YM.md

 ### 2.2.
 Error correction

-A simple correction algorithm, inspired by Simbahan et al. (2004), was developed.
+A simple correction algorithm, inspired by Simbahan et al. (2004) and Ping & Dobermann.
+(2005), was developed.
 The algorithm selects all points above and below certain quantile thresholds, applied to both defect and excess cases.
 These thresholds require adjustments that depend on the validation data used (e.g. point-based manual samples, mean yield records or total yield over a known area registered).
 The algorithm rejects all dots selected, turning them into NULL data points.
 A raterize function (i.e. vector to raster) is applied to the centroids of the input polygon shapes.
 A 5x5 m spatial resolution rater is produced and an 'Inverse Distance Weight' (IDW) interpolation technique is run to cover empty spots with interpolated data.
 The 'mask function' is then used to filter all pixels inside the boundaries of the corresponding field of interest and the spatial information is poligonized back to point based data in order to map the final outcome as a shapefile.

 - Simbahan, G. C., Dobermann, A. and Ping, J. L. 2004.
 Screening yield monitor data improves grain yieldmaps.
 Agronomy Journal96, 1091–1102.

+- Ping, J. L., & Dobermann, A. (2005).
+Processing of yield map data.
+Precision Agriculture, 6(2), 193-212.

 ![Image description](DiagramYieldMap.jpg)